2010 Premier League Knock-Out Cup

-The 2010 Premier League Knock-Out Cup was the 43rd edition of the Knockout Cup for tier two teams.
+The 2010 Premier League Knock-Out Cup was the 43rd edition of the Knockout Cup for tier two teams in the United Kingdom.
 It was contested throughout the Premier League season.
 The reigning champions were the Kings Lynn Stars.
-The 2010 champions were the Newcastle Diamonds after beating the Edinburgh Monarchs 91–88 over a two legged final.
+The 2010 champions were the Newcastle Diamonds after beating the Edinburgh Monarchs 91–88 over a two-legged final.

 Round 1

 The draw for the 2010 Premier League KOC was taking at the 2009 AGM.
 12 teams were drawn against each other, with 2 teams receiving 'byes' into the quarter-finals.
 These two teams that received a bye were the Redcar Bears and the Somerset Rebels.